I-Train Africa launches global mentorship conference

 To achieve her goal of impacting 100,000 youths in 2021 and 10 million youths across Africa by 2030, I-Train Africa – an Ed-tech social enterprise set to provide 21st-century relevant education to African youths by creating blueprint programs that offer clarity, direction, soft skills training, technical empowerment and advocacy is launching the first and largest yearly Global Mentorship Youths Conference in Africa on Saturday, 16th of October 2021.

-The Founder I-Train Africa, an UNLEASH Ambassador Sub-Saharan Africa, explained that beyond quality education, lack of clarity and direction were factors hampering the youths in Africa from unleashing their potentials.
+The Founder I-Train Africa, Mrs Adio- Aderinsola Adepojuan, UNLEASH Ambassador Sub-Saharan Africa, explained that beyond quality education, lack of clarity and direction were factors hampering the youths in Africa from unleashing their potentials.

 “With half of Africa’s population under the age of twenty-five it is not out of place to conclude that Africa possesses the largest reservoir of youths.
 However, the huge potential that globally comes with youth domination has not been realized on the continent.